QUEST-UWMadison/OSCAR/README.md

 # OSCAR: configure and debug variational quantum algorithms (VQAs) efficiently
 OSCAR leverages compressed sensing to reconstruct the landscape of variational quantum algorithms, using only a small fraction of all circuit executions needed for the entire landscape.
 In addition, by interpolating the discrete landscape, OSCAR can benchmark thousands of optimization configurations in an instant.

 This is a package accompanying the paper [Enabling High Performance Debugging for Variational Quantum Algorithms using Compressed Sensing](https://arxiv.org/abs/2308.03213).
 For our original research implementation and record, please refer to [https://github.com/kunliu7/oscar/](https://github.com/kunliu7/oscar/).
-This repo is a rewrite as a user-friendly package, and some of the methods have been substantially improved in comparison to the version used in the paper.
+This repo is a rewrite as a user-friendly package, and some of the methods have been substantially improved compared to the version used in the paper.

 ## Install
 ```